-- 2.1 The option approved by Members in October 2021 involved the use of concealed trial cameras at the target site with the presence of the cameras advertised by signage.
+- 2.1 The option approved by Members in October 2021 involved the use of concealed trail cameras at the target site with the presence of the cameras advertised by signage.
 As part of the project to deploy these cameras, a data privacy impact assessment was completed.
 This identified that the use of covert cameras would have involved the data being stored on a memory card located in the camera itself.
 This presented a risk to the Council in terms of data loss and potential personal data breach should the cameras be vandalised or stolen. - 2.2 Therefore, the trial commenced in August 2022 using two overt rapid deployment cameras with signage.
 These cameras do not store any images on site and all footage is stored on a secure server.
-Investigating Officers are able to monitor the footage remotely and ensure that information is logged properly and any images that are not necessary for the investigation can be deleted in accordance with the Council's data protection and retention policies. - 2.3 It can also be noted that there is a significant delay between the Committee approval date in October 2021 and the start of the trial in August 2022.
-This delay can be attributed to the large volume of work needed to ensure that the project was compliant with important legal requirements.
+Investigating Officers are able to monitor the footage remotely and ensure that information is logged properly and any images that are not necessary for the investigation can be deleted in accordance with the Council's data protection and retention policies. - 2.3 There was a delay between the Committee approval date in October 2021 and the start of the trial in August 2022. which can be attributed to the large volume of work needed to ensure that the project was compliant with important legal requirements.
 This included a privacy impact assessment and an assessment of the impact of the provisions of the Regulatory and Investigatory Powers Act 1999 (RIPA).
-Furthermore, there was also a lengthy and stringent procurement process that had to be followed in order to comply with rules governing the procurement of data services.
+Furthermore, there was also a lengthy and stringent procurement process that had to be followed in order to comply with rules governing the procurement of data services. - 2.4 The cameras were installed at two different locations within Tewkesbury Borough, with both locations having previously been identified as "hot spot" locations and known to be vulnerable to recurrent fly-tipping.
+The cameras were at each location for approximately six weeks. - 2.5 The number of reported fly-tips reported at each location before and after the cameras were installed was as follows.